1. Protein

 Science and plant-based diets

-Appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
-Well-planned vegetarian diets are appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes.
+"Appropriately planned vegetarian diets, including total vegetarian or vegan diets, are healthful, nutritionally adequate, and may provide health benefits in the prevention and treatment of certain diseases.
+Well-planned vegetarian diets are appropriate for individuals during all stages of the life cycle, including pregnancy, lactation, infancy, childhood, and adolescence, and for athletes."

-In the end, we should be getting our nutritional advice from qualified dietitians, not friends, family, random people, social media or even what you are reading now!
+In the end, we should be getting our nutritional advice from qualified dietitians, not friends, family, random people, social media or even what you are reading now.
 A great investment in improving your health is booking a couple of sessions with a university-qualified nutritionist who understands plant-based diets.
 They will help you ensure your diet is working towards your long-term life goals.
-People can become overly obsessed about food, so it's not about purity, but getting the core of your diet right will serve you well for life.
+People can become overly obsessed with food, so it's not about purity, but getting the core of your diet right will serve you well for life.